 This Mediocalcar decoratum specimen was a kind gift from a friend.
 This young plant is yet to flower, but has grown well since its introduction to this terrarium in May 2016.

 I introduced this Phalaenopsis lobbii specimen to the Miniature Orchid Trial BiOrbAir terrarium in April 2017.
-One of this miniature orchid’s leaves has its underside side facing to the BiOrbAir’s LED lights, I am unsure how this came about!
+One of this miniature orchid specimen’s leaves has arranged itself so that the underside of the leaf is facing the BiOrbAir’s LED lights, I am unsure how this came about!
+One of this Phalaenopsis lobbii specimen’s leaves is displaying snail damage, which is not enhancing the plant’s appearance.

 This Phalaenopsis parishii specimen opened its first flowers of the year in March 2017.
 The last of this miniature orchid’s blooms recently faded.
 This miniature orchid has quite exhausted itself after putting on a fabulous floral show over the past few months, the plant will certainly benefit from a rest from flowering until next spring.